-Genesis 37:22 Shed no blood
+Shed no blood

 The negation can be placed on the verb.
 Also, "shedding blood" is a euphemism for killing someone.
-Alternate translation: "Do not spill any blood" or "Do not kill him" that he might rescue him out of their hand
+Alternate translation: "Do not spill any blood" or "Do not kill him"

+that he might rescue him

 This can be translated as a new sentence: "Rueben said this so that he might rescue Joseph"